 UV-based cleaners are intended for the destruction of molds, viruses, and bacteria either airborne or populating along the HVAC ductwork.
 These serve primarily to cleanse the air of germs and don’t remove particles and other foreign matter from the air as filters do.

-However, many of these biological pollutants may require higher levels of UV radiation than is provided by most UVGI cleaners designed for home use.
+However, many of these biological pollutants produce higher levels of UV radiation than is provided by most UVGI cleaners designed for home use.
 Dead or inactivate microorganisms can still trigger allergies and respiratory problems.

-Also, there’s no way to tell how effective UVGI cleaners are because of the absence of standards to test them.
-In air purifiers available for home use, the UV feature serves as a side benefit for reducing airborne germs and microbes.
+Also, there’s no way to tell how effective UV cleaners are since there aren’t any standards to test them or compare them when buying.
+In air purifiers available for home use, the UV feature is a side benefit for reducing airborne germs and microbes.